hannesmannerheim/qvitter/README.md

 compatible with Twitter's API v1.0.
 Some documentation is here: <http://skilledtests.com/wiki/Twitter-compatible_API>
 Twitter's API v1.1 documentation is also useful, but may be partly incorrect.

 Qvitter extends this API in a few undocumented ways.
-Check onRouterInitialized() in QvitterPlugin.php for ideas about paths for the API extensions.
+See onRouterInitialized() in QvitterPlugin.php for ideas about paths for the API extensions.